enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 The service is designed for modularity and automation: it pulls source code from a Git repository, integrates configuration data provided via the API request, and invokes a toolchain-specific Docker image to build the firmware.
 Build results are stored in docker volumes and made available for a limited time.

 The API was implemented using FastAPI, a framework previously assessed in the [Technology Stack](#technology-stack) chapter for its suitability and ease of integration.
-A lightweight image was built using python:3.10-slim, with only the necessary dependencies installed to minimize image size and startup time.
+A lightweight image was built using **python:3.10-slim**, with only the necessary dependencies installed to minimize image size and startup time.

 The result is a service that is both easy to interact with and adaptable to future toolchain expansions, making it suitable for integration into larger automation pipelines.

-**Docker Socket Binding vs. Docker-in-Docker (DinD)**
+### Docker Socket Binding vs. Docker-in-Docker (DinD)

 To enable the Python-based compiler service to spawn Docker containers for compilation, two approaches were evaluated: **Docker-in-Docker** (DinD) and **Docker socket binding**.